bartmichu/urbstat/README.md

 ## Configuration

 - The configuration file is optional.
-If it is not present, hardcoded default values are used.
+If not present, hardcoded default values are used.

 - You can use [this example file](https://raw.githubusercontent.com/bartmichu/urbstat/main/urbstat.conf.example) as a baseline for your configuration file.

-- Ensure the configuration file is named `urbstat.conf` and is located in the same directory as the downloaded binary file.
+- Ensure the configuration file is named `urbstat.conf` and is located in the same directory as the `urbstat` executable.

-- If you are not using the default installation (`localhost:55414`, `admin`, no password), you must set `URBSTAT_SERVER_URL`, `URBSTAT_SERVER_USERNAME`, `URBSTAT_SERVER_PASSWORD` in the configuration file.
-Alternatively, the server URL can be passed using the `--url` option, the username with the `--user` option, and the password can be specified interactively at runtime when the `--ask-pass` option is provided.
-For details, see: `urbstat --help`.
+- If you are not using the default server connection details (`localhost:55414`, `admin`, no password), set `URBSTAT_SERVER_URL`, `URBSTAT_SERVER_USERNAME`, and `URBSTAT_SERVER_PASSWORD` in the configuration file.
+Alternatively, specify the server URL with the `--url` option, the username with `--user`, and enter the password interactively at runtime using the `--ask-pass` option.
+For more details, run `urbstat --help`.

 - Many settings can also be adjusted at runtime through command-line options.
-For more information, please refer to `urbstat <command> --help`.
+For more information, refer to `urbstat <command> --help`.

-- Some defaults are hard-coded as a safety measure in case they are missing from this configuration file.
-Values provided in the configuration file will override the hard-coded defaults.
+- Some defaults are hard-coded as a safety measure if missing from the configuration file.
+Values provided in the configuration file will override these hard-coded defaults.

-- Make sure configuration file has strict file permissions if you put your password in it.
+- Ensure the configuration file has strict file permissions if you store your password in it.

 ## CHANGELOG